 - YELLOW – color of the LED means that the indoor air is not very pure.

 - RED – light LED is as expected, the color of danger.

-The numerical air quality indicator constantly toggles its displayed reading.
-In general terms,reading less than 40 means perfectly clean air.
+The numerical air quality indicator constantly toggles the reading in accordance with the pollution.
+In general terms, readings less than 40 means perfectly clean air.
 If the LED color does not change or is not in sync with the air quality denoted by the numerical pad, there may be a problem.
 Check for the cleanliness of the sensor, its the most common reason for such discrepancies.
 You can check how users have appraised the Levoit LV-H134 Review.

 Many air purifiers talk of generating white or pink noises which facilitate sleep.
 As a light sleeper myself, the slightest sounds wake me up.
 So, there’s no question of me being able to sleep off with a ‘jet engine’ gargling by my bedside.
 But, Levoit LV-H134 has a unique adjustment made with the fan design.
 This cuts the noise level greatly.